 Download the Graduate Program Brochure

 During their time in the program, all students complete a minimum of 18 hours of coursework (typically equivalent to 6 courses), serve two semesters as TAs in the department, and present their work as part of a seminar series during their 3rd year.
 They must write a preliminary research proposal and pass an oral exam before advancing to candidacy.
 Finally, all students submit dissertations and pass final oral examinations to complete the program.
 All of these requirements are designed to prepare students for careers in academia or industry, while allowing ample flexibility and time to focus on research.
-Although our students earn a coursework-equivalent of a master’s degree on the way to their doctorate, our program is a PhD-only program; we do not admit students to pursue a terminal master’s degree.
+Although our students can earn a master’s degree on the way to their doctorate, our program is a PhD-only program; we do not admit students to pursue a terminal master’s degree.

 We fund our students through a combination of Graduate Research Assistantships (GRAs), Teaching Assistantships (TAs) and fellowships.
 All of our students are 100% fully funded, which includes a competitive stipend, tuition, and health insurance.
 More on funding here.

 See what some of our students have to say about the program in the Meet The Students section.
 Or follow us on social media to keep up-to-date with the department and get to know our community.
-In the fall of 2019, we held a Facebook Live AMA with graduate students Sean and Kimi and graduate recruiting advisor, Dr. Lydia Contreras, hosted by grad program coordinator, Dr. Eloise Boisjoli.
+In the fall of 2019, we held a Facebook Live AMA with graduate students Sean and Kimi and prior graduate recruiting advisor, Dr. Lydia Contreras.
 Check it out on Facebook here.
 Or download it or view it in browser here.
 Learn more about upcoming Recruitment Events like this one.